Find the measure of each marked angle. See Example 2. | Study Prep in Pearson+

 1

-Write down the known angle measures and set variables for the unknown marked angles you need to find.
+Recall that complementary angles add up to \(180^\circ\) and supplementary angles add up to \(90^\circ\).
+Use these relationships to set up equations involving the marked angles.

-Use the appropriate angle relationships to set up equations.
-For example, if two angles are supplementary, write the equation as \(x + y = 180\); if they are complementary, write \(x + y = 90\); if they are vertical angles, set them equal: \(x = y\).
+If the problem involves triangles, use the Triangle Angle Sum Theorem, which states that the sum of the interior angles of a triangle is \(180^\circ\), to write equations for the angles inside the triangle.

-Solve the system of equations you have created to find the values of the unknown angles.
-This may involve substitution or elimination methods depending on the number of variables.
+Solve the system of equations step-by-step to find the measure of each marked angle.
+This may involve substitution or elimination methods depending on the number of equations.

-Check your answers by verifying that all angle relationships in the diagram are satisfied, ensuring the sum of angles around a point or on a straight line matches the expected total.
+Double-check your answers by verifying that all angle relationships and sums are consistent with the problem's conditions.

 Verified video answer for a similar problem: